 During the diagnosis phase, you may perform the following tasks:

-• Identify physical symptoms such as pain, dyspnea, nausea, or and implement appropriate interventions to alleviate discomfort.
+• Identify physical symptoms such as pain, dyspnea, nausea, or and implement appropriate interventions to alleviate .
 These may include administering medications, providing , applying cold or heat packs, or repositioning the patient.
 Monitor the effectiveness of these interventions and adjust them as needed.

-• Assess psychosocial issues like , depression, or unresolved conflicts and offer counseling or support services.
+• Assess psychosocial issues like anxiety, , or unresolved conflicts and offer counseling or support services.
 This may include providing emotional support, listening to patient concerns, validating feelings, or facilitating communication with family members or friends.
 You should also refer the patient to other professionals, such as social workers, counselors, or psychologists.

-• Collaborating with the interdisciplinary team to identify practical needs, such as financial concerns or caregiver , and providing appropriate resources and referrals.
+• Collaborating with the interdisciplinary team to identify practical needs, such as financial concerns or , and providing appropriate resources and referrals.
 This may include helping the patient and family access insurance benefits, legal services, or community resources or arranging respite care, hospice volunteers, or bereavement support.

 The diagnosis phase of ADPIE is a critical and ongoing process.
-During this phase, you identify and prioritize the patient's problems and needs throughout their .
+During this phase, you identify and prioritize the patient’s problems and needs throughout their hospice care.
 By conducting a comprehensive and compassionate diagnosis, you can provide individualized and holistic care for your patients and help them achieve a peaceful and dignified death.

 Planning: Individualized Care for Comfort and Dignity